 Let’s not forget your current customers.
 You can keep them coming back with content that’s helpful or informative.

-It’s likely you already have some written documentation or articles out there that help explain your product.
+It’s likely you already have some written documentation or articles out there that help explain how to use your product.
 Turn them into video tutorials to help your current customers get started, help them get unstuck, or provide more information about it.

 Addressing FAQs is extremely helpful for you, your sales team, and your customers.
 Plus, your customers have already done most of the work for you.
 All you need to do is gather your top FAQs and turn them into a quick video.